vxnuaj/NEOCORTEX/Neurons/Mathematics/Matrix Multiplication.md

-A matrix multiplication is a multiplication by 2 matrices, where each row of the first matrix corresponds to the [[dot product]] of each column in the second matrix.
+A matrix multiplication is a multiplication by 2 matrices, where each row of the first matrix corresponds to the [[Dot Product]] of each column in the second matrix.

 **Example 1**